-Online gambling is open 24-hours a day.
+Online gambling is open 24 hours a day.
 You don’t have to get dressed up, and you don’t have to drive anywhere.
 If you use your credit card, it may even seem like you are not even spending real money at all.

-But online gambling can have lasting effects for you and your family.
+But online gambling can have lasting effects on you and your family.
 It can even become an addiction, causing hundreds and thousands of dollars in expenses, not to mention the loss of life quality as gambling addiction takes over your life.
 When you calculate the costs of problem gambling, all bets are off—it may be time to seek help.

 Signs and Symptoms of Problem Gambling